tetsushijp/AEP-Hands-on-Labs/labs/fsi/Journey Orchestration/Exercise3-Action.md

 ![Demo](./images/nexmomsgpopup.png)

-Copy the below text and paste it in the empty popup-window.
+Copy and paste the JSON below into the popup-window.

 ```json
 {